 On the Configure ledger pane, in the Ledger section, select the Enable for all future tables in this database checkbox.
-This setting ensures that all future tables in the database will be ledger tables, which means that all data in the database will be tamper evident.
+This setting ensures that all future tables in the database will be ledger tables.
+For this reason, all data in the database will show any evidence of tampering.
 By default, new tables will be created as updatable ledger tables, even if you don't specify

 LEDGER = ONin CREATE TABLE.
-Alternatively, you can leave this unselected, requiring you to enable ledger functionality on a per-table basis when creating new tables using Transact-SQL.
+You can also leave this option unselected.
+You're then required to enable ledger functionality on a per-table basis when you create new tables by using Transact-SQL.

-In the Digest storage section, Enable automatic digest storage will be automatically selected, subsequently creating a new Azure Storage account and container where your digests will be stored.
+In the Digest Storage section, Enable automatic digest storage is automatically selected.
+Then, a new Azure Storage account and container where your digests are stored is created.

-On the Review + create page, after reviewing, select Create.
+On the Review + create page, after you review, select Create.

 Clean up resources

-Keep the resource group, server, and single database to go on to the next steps, and learn how to use the ledger feature of your database with different methods.
+Keep the resource group, server, and single database for the next steps.
+You'll learn how to use the ledger feature of your database with different methods.

-When you're finished using these resources, you can delete the resource group you created, which will also delete the server and single database within it.
+When you're finished using these resources, delete the resource group you created.
+This action also deletes the server and single database within it.

-To delete myResourceGroup and all its resources using the Azure portal:
+To delete myResourceGroup and all its resources by using the Azure portal:

-- In the portal, search for and select Resource groups, and then select myResourceGroup from the list.
+- In the portal, search for and select Resource groups.
+Then select myResourceGroup from the list.